SanjanaNEU/VisionX/README.md

 2. A trained CV model with thousands of labeled defect examples (slow to build, brittle to new failure modes)
 3. Physical sensors wired into the machine (infrastructure project, not a Tuesday afternoon)

-GlitchCoroner requires none of these.
+RedFlag requires none of these.
 It requires video and the grim acceptance that things will break.

 ---